 What is the advantage of using a Capture Page (also known as a Landing Page)?

-A landing page (also known as an email capture page) is an important tool for online marketing.
+A landing page (also known as an email Capture Page or a ‘Squeeze Page’) is an important tool for online marketing.
 It’s the first page your website visitors will see, and it can be the difference between turning a lead into a sale and losing out on a potential customer.
 Landing pages are designed to capture leads, generate sales, and promote products or services.
 When used correctly, they can be a powerful tool for boosting conversions.
 In this blog post, we’ll explore the advantages of using a landing page (also known as an email capture page) to boost your website’s marketing efforts.

 The purpose of a landing page is to generate leads